Rohan-Dawar/imdb-viz/README.md

 3. Click the 3 dots at the top and click 'Export' to download a .csv file
 4. Run viz-webapp.py
 5. In your browser, navigate to your localhost with port 5000: localhost:5000
-6. Upload your .csv file and clicl 'Visualize'
+6. Upload your .csv file and click 'Visualize'!

+* My personal ratings.csv file is also supplied for testing purposes

 ### Prerequisites